tcr/mug/README.md

 Why?
 ----

-* Faster than Rhino, sacrificing ECMAScript conformity for speed.
+* Faster than Rhino, sacrificing a full interpreter for the speed of static compilation.
-* Minimal overhead, compared to a full interpreter.
+* Minimal overhead.
 Standard library `mug-js.jar` is < 75kb.
-* Mug's goal is that compiled code be as close to compiled Java as possible.
+* Mug's goal is that compiled code be as similar to Java as possible, and easily debuggable.
 * It's a neat party trick.

 The Mug compiler is written in Clojure.
 However, compiled JavaScript has no Clojure dependencies and only requires the Java `mug-js.jar` archive.